lmsace/lmsace-connect-woocommerce/README.md

 ### Review

-You feel LMSACE Connect helps you to sell courses easier.
-Give a review and rating on wordpress.org.
+You feel LMSACE Connect helps you to sell courses easier. "**Give a review and rating on wordpress.org**".
 We are looking for your comments.

 ### Changes log